Keyboard shortcuts

 Library Linkage

-By default, we dynamically link to libseccomp because most distros ship it out of box.
+By default, we dynamically link to libseccomp because most distros ship it out of the box.
 In order to statically link to libseccomp, please set LIBSECCOMP_LINK_TYPE to static and set LIBSECCOMP_LIB_PATH to the path of the directory containing libseccomp.a.

 To control whether or not to dynamically link to libbpf, libelf and zlib, consult the next Feature Flags section.